brucehsieh56/CSC522_project/Report.md

 ## Method
 ### Data Collection
 In this project, the data of top songs (y=1) is collected from the charts of Shazam Global Top 100 and Spotify Top 200 in 2017.
 On the other side, non-top songs (y=0) are randomly chosen across different genres from Spotify.
 In addition, each song or track contains 15 different types of audio features (See Table 1) that are provided by Spotify API AB, and we used the Python package, spotipy, to request these audio features automatically.
-At this point, our self-collected dataset contains 10809 observations (Top songs: 7700; non-top songs: 3109) and 15 features.
+At this point, our self-collected dataset contains 10809 observations (top songs: 7700; non-top songs: 3109) and 15 features.
+One noteworthy fact is that our data is highly-imbalanced (20% of top songs; 80% of non-top songs).
+Therefore, a suitable evaluation scoring metric is needed to quantify the binary classification performance.
+According to Fawcett, Receiver Operating Characteristic (ROC) Curve and Area Under ROC Curve, or AUC for short, are much proper for the evaluation of an imbalanced data when comparing with accuracy.

-### Feature Generation
-In addition to the 15 audio features extracted from Spotify Web API, we further generate 5 features for each song based on the song title.
-Basically, if there are some keywords appear in one song title, then we say this song has certain features.
-To be specific,

-### Data Preprocessing
-The first reasonable procedure of data cleaning is to remove the duplicates in our data, since most of the top songs will remain on the top chart for several weeks.
-After dropping duplicates, we have only 764 songs in the top set and 3015 songs in the non-top set.
-Secondly, instead of imputation, we dropped the observations whose features contain missing values, because only 11 observations containing missing values.
-Up to this point, we have 763 songs as top songs and 3005 as non-top songs (See Table 2).

 ### Classification Techniques
 #### Logistic Regression
 The first classification model we utilized is Logistic Regression, which is an adaption of Linear Regression, and there are several reasons to choose Logistic Regression to start with.
 For example, Logistic Regression is relatively fast in the process of training and prediction.
 More importantly, it can provide us with the information about how important our features are, and this would be helpful for future feature selection.
 Practically, Logistic Regression has different variations, and we chose the one with L2 regularization in this project.
 Logistic Regression has one hyperparameter, C, to control the model complexity.
 The lower the value of C, the higher the regularization of the model is.

+#### Support Vector Machine (SVM) with Radial Basis Function (RBF) Kernel
+Secondly, we used SVM with RBF kernel as our nonlinear classification model.
+The complexity of SVM is determined by the two hyperparameters (C for regularization and σ for the RBF kernel).
+The reason we choose SVM is that it is a nonlinear classifier.
+And the reason to use RBF kernel is due to its common

 ## Experiment
+### Data Preprocessing
+The first reasonable procedure of data cleaning is to remove the duplicates in our data, since most of the top songs will remain on the top chart for several weeks.
+After dropping duplicates, we have only 764 songs in the top set and 3015 songs in the non-top set.
+Secondly, instead of imputation, we dropped the observations whose features contain missing values, because only 11 observations containing missing values.
+Up to this point, we have 763 songs as top songs and 3005 as non-top songs (See Table 2).

+### Feature Generation
+In addition to the 15 audio features extracted from Spotify Web API, we further generate 5 features for each song based on the song title.
+Basically, if there are some keywords appear in one song title, then we say this song has certain features.
+To be specific,

 ### Exploratory Data Analysis (EDA)
 As mentioned above, there are 20 features contained in our music dataset.
 To get a high-level understanding of our dataset, we conduct simple EDA in this section.
 Since the features *acousticness*, *danceability*, *energy*, *instrumentalness*, *liveness*, *speechiness* and *valence* have values ranged within 0 and 1, it is easier to analyze them together as a group.
 Shown in the boxplot below (**Figure 1**), we can see that most of audio features, except for *liveness*, have quite different distribution between the top and the non-top.
 For example, *instrumentalness* for top songs has very densed distribution near value 0, this means that top songs have more vocal content.